Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 Workouts for People With Knee Problems

-When you have knee problem or knee joint pain a simple act like getting out of bed can be a chore.
-Even walking up and down a staircase can be painful as it is like adding the pressure of up to four times your body weight.
+When you have a knee problem or knee joint pain a simple act like getting out of bed can be a chore.
+Even walking up and down a staircase can be painful.
+It is like adding the pressure of up to four times your body weight.

 Low Impact Exercises for Bad Knees

 Low impact exercise is the best option for people with knee problems.
 It is also beneficial for people who exercise on a regular basis.

 When you exercise regularly, there will be wear and tear on your muscles and joints.
 Even more so for rigorous exercise and if the forms are not correct.

 Low impact knee exercises are also beneficial if you are pregnant, overweight, or just starting a workout program.

 The American Academy of Orthopaedic Surgeons recommends a moderate fitness schedule with a mix of aerobic, anaerobic, and flexibility exercises.
 Begin the exercises in short durations and slowly progress to the moderate intensity that you can sustain.